yinchanted/mockup-comments/README.md

 - [x] "Redirect URIs" looks good to me

 :seven:/:two::four:
-- [ ] Can you provide the look and feel for when one URI is added?
+- [x] Can you provide the look and feel for when one URI is added?

+:seven:/:two::five:

+:octocat: multiple URI looking good!

 ## GPI test app:
 :seven:/:two::three:
 - [x] Ready to go live? (i like this), but instead of "Register your app at swift.com", it's better to say "Contact your account manager" (need to think on that)
 - [x] Can you also provide the look and feel when the app is in "Live" status?

+:seven:/:two::five:
+- [ ] Can you provide multiple URIs in the app info section?

 ## Color:
 :seven:/:two::three: